woman's divorce

 • whether one parent may be able to better meet any special needs of the child;

-• each parent's willingness to encourage a close and on-going relationship between the child and the other parent.
+• each parent's willingness to encourage their child's close and on-going relationship with their other parent.
 This is not a factor if it is found that one parent has sexually assaulted or committed acts of domestic violence against the parent or a child, and that an on-going relationship with the other parent will endanger the health or safety of either the parent or the child;

 • findings and recommendations of a neutral mediator;